sel4devkit/sel4devkit-manual/src/src/activity/microkit_case_study_application/build.md

-# Case Study Building and Running
+# Building and Running

-This section builds and runs the `security_demo` demonstration application described in [Case Study Introduction](intro.md).
-All the host machine and target platform requirements described previously in this developer kit documentation are assumed.
+All the host machine and target platform requirements described previously in this manual are assumed.

 ## Building the Application